VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter01.md

 `GDI` interfaces based on `NEWGAL` in Chapter 15.

 ## Painting and Updating of a Window
-### When to Paint a Window?
+### When Painting a Window?

 The application uses the window as the main output device, i.e., the MiniGUI application paints only within its window.

 MiniGUI manages the display output on the entire screen.
 If the window content should be repaint due to actions such as window movement, MiniGUI puts a flag to the area in the window to be updated, and then sends a `MSG_PAINT` message to the corresponding window.
 The application must perform necessary painting to update the window when receiving this message.
 If the window content changed is caused by the application itself, the application can make a flag to the window